armen-mavennet/neoflow-docs-1/docs/interop-standards.md

 # Key Concepts

-The Neoflow platform uses the standard specifications developed under W3C.
-This makes Neoflow technologically interoperable with the various supply chain industry players in the value chain.
-The below mentioned specifications are the foundational blocks on the platform.
+The Neoflow platform relies on a set of standard specifications developed under W3C to enable interoperability with decentralized and traditional IT systems.

 ## Decentralized Identity (DID)

-Every organization onboarded on the Neoflow platform are uniquely identified by a Decentralized Identifier (DID).
+Every organization onboarded on the Neoflow platform are uniquely identified by a Decentralized Identifier (DID) and will rely on DID when publishing data on the network.
 DID is a standard developed by [DID Working Group](https://www.w3.org/2019/did-wg/) under [W3C DID specification](https://www.w3.org/TR/did-core) which describes DID as below:

 > Decentralized identifiers (DIDs) are a new type of identifier that enables verifiable, decentralized digital identity.
 A DID identifies any subject (e.g., a person, organization, thing, data model, abstract entity, etc.) that the controller of the DID decides that it identifies.
 In contrast to typical, federated identifiers, DIDs have been designed so that they may be decoupled from centralized registries, identity providers, and certificate authorities.
 Specifically, while other parties might be used to help enable the discovery of information related to a DID, the design enables the controller of a DID to prove control over it without requiring permission from any other party.
 DIDs are URIs that associate a DID subject with a DID document allowing trustable interactions associated with that subject.
 >